Last Updated on July 29, 2021 by Yuvika Iyer

 Essential Oils Best for Beginners

 If you are starting with essential oils for the first time, I would recommend starting with mild scents such as:

-They have great healing properties and considered safe to use around pets and little children.
+They have great healing properties and are considered safe to use around pets and little children.
 You will be simply delighted with the light and sweet discernable aroma.

 How to know if you used too much essential oil in your diffuser